Getting the Most out of Driver Education

 -Vary your training routes.
 New drivers need to be exposed, under supervision, to all the different situations they will face when they get out on their own.
 Make sure your teen has plenty of exposure to more than just country roads by the time he or she is ready to apply for his/her license.

-Again, if you are new to driving with your teen, riding along during our In-Car sessions can be a big help to getting started.
+New Maryland drivers who are under age 25 are required to log a minimum of 60 hours of supervised practice driving (with at least 10 of those hours being at night).
+If you are new to driving with your teen, riding along during our In-Car sessions can be a big help to getting started.

 3. You are in control.